Hard Palate Cancer

 Kaposi sarcoma

 Kaposi sarcoma is associated with immunosuppression.
 It is linked to the human herpesvirus 8 (HHV8) and human immunodeficiency virus (HIV).
-The lesions are bluish in color in Kaposi’s sarcomas, which are common in HIV-positive patients.
+The lesions are bluish in Kaposi’s sarcomas, which are common in HIV-positive patients.

 Non-Hodgkin lymphoma

 Non-Hodgkin lymphomas may arise in the oral cavity, commonly at the junction of the hard and soft palate.
-The risk factors for developing non-Hodgkin lymphoma are mainly multifactorial such as are immunosuppression, viral infections, tobacco use, occupational toxin exposure, etc.
+The risk factors for developing non-Hodgkin lymphoma are mainly multifactorial such as immunosuppression, viral infections, tobacco use, occupational toxin exposure, etc.

 Benign hard palate tumors